-- contributions due for the management of the subfund pursuant to Article L. 621-5-3-II-4° of the French Monetary and Financial Code;

-- exceptional and non-recurring costs for the recovery of receivables (e.g. Lehman) or proceedings to assert a right (e.g. class action).
+- contributions due for the management of the subfund pursuant to Article L. 621-5-3-II-4° of the French Monetary and Financial Code; - exceptional and non-recurring taxes, levies and government duties (in relation to the subfund); - exceptional and non-recurring costs for the recovery of receivables (e.g. Lehman) or proceedings to assert a right (e.g. class action).